KrishnaMehta123/Suggestedits/docs/Partner Guide/partner-integrations-drafts/swipe-pages.md

 After publishing the Zap:

-* If you selected *Upload Event*, CleverTap logs a new event each time a form is submitted on your Swipe Pages site.
-Events appear in the *Events* section of the CleverTap dashboard.
+* If you selected _Upload Event_, CleverTap logs a new event each time a form is submitted on your Swipe Pages site.
+Events appear in the _Events_ section of the CleverTap dashboard.
-* If you selected *Upload/Update User Profile*, CleverTap uses the `Identity` field to determine whether to create or update a user profile.
+* If you selected _Upload/Update User Profile_, CleverTap uses the `Identity` field to determine whether to create or update a user profile.

-This automation allows you to seamlessly capture form data into CleverTap, enabling personalized engagement without manual intervention on the CleverTap dashboard.
+This automation enables you to seamlessly capture form data into CleverTap, allowing for personalized engagement without manual intervention on the CleverTap dashboard.

 # FAQs